jonlinca/ACLandR_KMeans/README.md

 acl.output <- as.data.frame(df)
 ```

 This will allow us to return a new table into ACL.
-In fact, running the below in ACL will create a table with scaled data, using
+In fact, running the below in ACL will create a table with scaled data, using the script we just created.

 ```{acl}
 COMMENT